FOREX-Yen strengthens as downbeat U.S. indicators quash rate hike bets

 The BOJ will refrain from accelerating money printing or deepening negative rates this month as improvements in the economy make it hard to justify again deploying "bazooka"-like big stimulus, Kazuo Momma, who oversaw the bank's monetary policy drafting and global affairs until May, told Reuters on Tuesday.

-The dollar index, which tracks the greenback against a basket of six major rivals, edged down 0.1 percent to 94.759 after touching 94.742, its deepest nadir since Aug.
+The dollar index, which tracks the greenback against a basket of six major rivals, edged down to 94.783, not far from its overnight low of 94.767, its deepest nadir since Aug.
 26.

-The Australian dollar slipped 0.2 percent to $0.7673 after rising more than 1 percent on Tuesday after the Reserve Bank of Australia held interest rates steady at 1.5 percent.
+The Australian dollar edged down 0.1 percent to $0.7681 after rising more than 1 percent on Tuesday after the Reserve Bank of Australia held interest rates steady at 1.5 percent.

-Data on Wednesday showed the Australian economy expanded its the fastest annual pace in four years last quarter, to log a quarter century without recession.